 - First record of Yellowfin surgeonfish culture.

-Among surgeonfishes, Acanthurus xanthopterus is impressive.
+Among surgeonfishes, Acanthurus xanthopterus, or Pualu in Hawaiian, is impressive.
 It is the largest Acanthurus species, growing up to 26 inches.
 Its distribution stretches from the lower Gulf of California all the way around the globe to East Africa.
 It lives in various reef habitats, sand slopes and lagoons and can occur as deep as 90 meters.
 It often travels in big schools.
 It feeds on everything from diatoms, detritus, filamentous algae and hydroids to small fish and crustaceans.
 It grows very quickly and undergoes intense changes in color as it matures.
 It can quickly change its color pattern, depending on its behavioral mood.
 A. xanthopterus is a beautiful fish!
 Unfortunately, it fits much better into a public aquarium than most hobbyist tanks due its size.